roman-milk/roman-milk.github.io/anniversary.md

  Swaying her hips to the music she moved close to each of them in turn regretting the earlier tease about lap dancing.
 The zip was down and the dress was off.
 Continuing to gyrate her hips seductively in bra and panties she moved Charlie's knees apart to stand between them thrusting at him.
 Shaking her hair out of the clips she whipped him with it.
 Moving onto Reginald was some little relief on seeing his ashen face.

  He was more frightened than she was so perhaps she could frighten them all into submission.
 "Sit down, sit down, man."
 She heard Charlie say, knowing it must be her husband finally returning.
-Report_Story #2